-The faculty selected to attend the three-day event will take-on a role of faculty ambassador and commit to a year-long project that includes at least one of the primary areas of Open Education outlined below.
-A list of KSC ATI alumni can be found here.
+Forty-five faculty (10 each from GSC, KSC, and PSU, and 15 from UNH) are selected to attend the two-day event and will commit to a semester long project that includes at least one of the primary areas of Open Education outlined below.
+The ATI is an opportunity to learn from national leaders in Open Education, it’s a chance to network with colleagues across the system, and provides focused time to think about teaching and learning.
+KSC ATI alumni can be found here.

 Open Education Resources (OER):